liferay/liferay-cli/docs/GETTING_STARTED.markdown

 Client Extension development that will support cloud workloads need to use real domain names and TLS 1.3.
 Therefore we need to one-time generate a 'wildcard certificate' and a 'rootCA' and install them into your system, so that your browser will trust localdev domains, and DXP can trust your workfloads running in their own domains.

-- Execute `liferay extension mkcert` (this will generate a wildcard certificate for `*.lfr.dev`)
+- Execute `liferay runtime mkcert` (this will generate a wildcard certificate for `*.lfr.dev`)
-- Execute `liferay extension mkcert --install` (This will install the rootCA that you just generated into your OS keystores, or Chrome/Firefox/Edge keystores)
+- Execute `liferay runtime mkcert --install` (This will install the rootCA that you just generated into your OS keystores, or Chrome/Firefox/Edge keystores)
 - If you have problems with these commands, please [open an issue.](https://github.com/liferay/liferay-cli/issues)

 ## Bring up Localdev environment